-This luxurious camp has only 6 suites - never more than 12 guests, while the exclusive Zindoga Villa is suited to the family traveller, or the client who prefers the more exclusive experience.
+This luxurious lodge has six privately located suites accommodating 12 guests.
+In addition, the exclusive Zindoga Villa which sleeps 6 guests is ideally suited to the family traveller, or the client who prefers a more private, luxury experience.

 Experience the Big 5 on our reserve which borders the Kruger National Park.
 Camp Jabulani is also home to an incredible herd of orphaned elephants… be mesmerised by their presence and personality.

 Although every visitor’s itinerary is hand-crafted, experiences include elephant interactions and safaris, game drives, guided walks, spa therapy, visits to the HESC, hot air ballooning, culinary appreciation, or simple relaxation.